UC-HSI Doctoral Diversity Initiative

 • Funding to support graduate student preparation for faculty careers, also known as the UC President’s Pre-Professoriate Fellowship program.
 Fellowship resources are awarded to support a limited number of Ph.D. students—who are alumni of California HSIs and have advanced to candidacy at a UC campus—in their professional development and exploration of faculty roles.
 Additional funds are provided to support professional development opportunities for students, beyond the selected fellowship recipients, so a broader cohort of Ph.D. students can be exposed and encouraged to prepare to consider careers in the professoriate.

-Given California’s rich demographic diversity and the pivotal role of the University of California’s research and academic enterprise, it is essential to implement thoughtful and strategic initiatives that broaden participation and cultivate academic excellence.
+Given California’s rich diversity and the pivotal role of the University of California’s research and academic enterprise, it is essential to implement thoughtful and strategic initiatives that broaden participation and cultivate academic excellence.
 The UC-HSI DDI represents one of UC’s systemwide efforts to expand faculty pathways and support student success across higher education.

 About Hispanic Serving Institutions